BSPL-KU/bspl-ku.github.io/content/interesting_works/2023_05_24_Yin_et_al_Neurocomputing.md

 ---
-title: "[Article] Transformer-based multimodal information fusion for facial expression analysis."
+title: "[Article] A semi-supervised autoencoder for autism disease diagnosis."
 date: 2023-04-26
 ---